ebeeson/http-status/README.md

-# http-exceptions
+# http-status

-Java Exceptions to represent HTTP Status Codes.
+Java Constants and Exceptions to represent HTTP Status Codes.